-Clinton's Soda Fountain, Clinton: The charm and tradition of the old-fashioned soda fountain continues right down to the checkerboard floor and 100-year-old marble counter.
+Clinton's Soda Fountain, Independence: The charm and tradition of the old-fashioned soda fountain continues right down to the checkerboard floor and 100-year-old marble counter.
 You'll find all the classics, but when in doubt, order Harry's Favorite – a butterscotch sundae with chocolate ice cream – named for Harry S Truman, who worked at a soda fountain in the same location.

 Saults Drug Store, Fulton: Just like in the old days, this independent pharmacy features an old-fashioned soda fountain serving cones, shakes, malts and phosphates.